andresromero/andresromero.github.com/_posts/2014-06-09-math_in_kindle.md

 ---
 layout: post
-title: Math and equations in Kindle documents
+title:  Kindle and math using Pandoc
 ---

 {% highlight bash %}